oonid/oo.or.id/content/contents/install-moodle.md

 ## Moodle

-It's time for the main menu, installing moodle, using git.
+It's time for the main course: installing Moodle using git.

 ```
 $ git clone git://git.moodle.org/moodle.git
 ```

-it received tens of thousands files with hundreds MB :joy:
+It received tens of thousands of files with hundreds of MB :joy:

 ```
 $ cd moodle